 Inhaled corticosteroids and growth in children is a common concern.
-However, a number of studies report only a slight effect (about half an inch) on children's growth, which may be only temporary.
+However, a number of studies report only a slight effect (about half an inch or 1.25 centimeters) on children's growth, which may be only temporary.
 These growth changes are mostly when higher doses are being used.
 Poorly controlled asthma can also affect growth.

 Side effects of inhaled steroids may include:

 - Throat irritation, hoarseness, and dry mouth (the most common side effects).
 Using a spacer device and rinsing the mouth after each treatment can minimize or prevent these effects.

 - Rashes, wheezing, facial swelling (edema), fungal infections (thrush) in the mouth and throat, and bruising are also possible, but not common, with inhalers.

 - Some studies have suggested a higher risk for gum inflammation.